-- [15] The Board confirms the assessed typical value of \$383 psf applied to the subject. - [16] The Board was not persuaded by the Complainant's argument relative to the two sales being the "only relevant" sales to compare to the subject, since the Complainant offered no evidence or arguments to support this assertion. - [17] Further, the Complainant offered no evidence or arguments to dispute the validity of the City's comparables, and offered no rationale for excluding all but two of these sales in his own study except to reiterate that the two sales were the "only relevant" ones. - [18] The Board accepts the Respondent's evidence as reasonably representative, given the City's legislated mandate to conduct assessments on a mass appraisal basis, and finds this to be the best indicator of value for the subject property.
+- [15] The Board confirms the assessed typical value of \$383 psf applied to the subject. - [16] The Board was not persuaded by the Complainant's argument relative to the two sales being the "only relevant" sales to compare to the subject, since the Complainant offered no evidence or arguments to support this assertion. - [17] Further, the Complainant offered no evidence or arguments to dispute the validity of the City's comparables, and offered no rationale for excluding all but two of these sales in his own study except to reiterate that the two sales were the "only relevant" ones. - [18] The Board accepts the Respondent's evidence as reasonably representative, given the Complainant's lack of persuasive evidence and argument, and therefore finds the current assessment to be the best indicator of value for the subject property.